hasgeek/events/_fifthelephant_events/2018-sagemaker-workshop-bangalore-2.md

     ## Who should attend?

     Engineers, Architects and Data Scientists who are considering moving to SageMaker or integrating SageMaker to their existing ML workflow.

-    **Note: This workshop is sponsored by AWS and they will be collecting participants data for generating coupons.
+    **Note: This is a free workshop sponsored by AWS and they will be collecting participants data for generating coupons.
 These credits are exclusively for hands-on labs.
-We will be opening up RSVP for this workshop shortly.**
+We will be emailing links to RSVP link to The Fifth Elephant 2018 attendees.
+We only have limited seats and seats will be offered on a first come first serve basis.**

   right_content: |